There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 I would end up overpacking

 I already have a hard time not stuffing my backpack full before I leave home, and I’ve only got 40 liters.
 If I had a bigger backpack, I think I would end up filling it up every time and regret it immediately every time.
-This keeps me in check and only bringing what I really need.
+This keeps me in check and only bringing what I really need and there are so many great minimalist travel backpacks out there now.

 I like being able to keep my bag with me